 No. There is no Early Decision or Early Action at the University of Arizona.

-The essay topics change every other year, but this is subject to change.
-Be sure to check back in the fall of your application year for the current essay topics.
+The essay topics change from year to year.
+Be sure to check back in the fall of your application year for the current essay or personal statement topic.

 Please contact the Honors College at 520-621-6901 and we will help direct you to one of our Recruitment and Outreach staff.